katalon-studio/katalon-studio-slack-plugin/README.md

 # Katalon Studio plugin for Slack integration

-This Katalon Studio plugin provide Slack integration functions.
+This Katalon Studio plugin provides Slack integration functions.

 The main purpose is to collect and send a summary report of an execution to a channel after the execution has completed.